 I don’t think there is any secret by now that I have a certain

 I have this memory of visiting my aunt in Alabama when I was very young.
-I needed to take a bath and I was protesting.
-(I apparently hated being clean.)
+It was time to take a bath and I was protesting (I apparently hated being clean).
 My aunt told me “if you take a bath I will have warm chocolate chip cookies for you when you get out…”

 I think sometimes people who don’t bake very often do not realize that cookies can really be a simple thing to make.
 You really only need 5 ingredients to make fantastic easy chocolate chip cookies and I bet most of us already have them in our pantry!

 NOTE: If you are wanting an easy vegan recipe, check out my post specifically for Easy Vegan Chocolate Chip Cookies.

 The fat in the butter is important for creating tenderness and flavor.
 The moisture from the butter is also necessary to hold the cookie together and to create some tenderness when it heats in the oven and steam is released.

 Sugar is for the purposes of sweetness as well as structure in the cookie.
 Brown sugar gives the cookies chew and moisture.

 A large egg is preferable.
 This recipe has been made successfully with other vegan egg substitutions (such as Ener-G egg replacer) however, results will vary.
 Baking is science!

-Because this recipe does not add salt or any leaveners you can use self-rising flour in this recipe.
+Because this recipe does not add any leaveners you can use self-rising flour in this recipe.
 To measure flour, lightly spoon it into measuring cups (do not pack down!) and level the cup off with a knife.

 Chips or chunks.
 Milk, bittersweet, or Dark.
 I guess you could even do white, but don’t offer me any (who am I kidding, give me one!)

-Sure, if you have the time and have all of those things on hand, then great.
+Sure, if you have the time and want to make a more complicated recipe, then go for it!
 But this is that recipe for a quick, throw it together, I need cookies in my mouth in less than 15 minutes, kind of recipe.